xster/flutter-wiki/Tree-hygiene.md

 Therefore, reverting a roller commit or pausing the auto-roller is *NOT* the default action if it causes a performance regression.
-The default action should be to file an issue with labels "performance", "regression", and "TODAY" immediately, and start investigating which leaf-commit caused the regression.
+The default action should be to file an issue with labels "performance", "regression", and `P0` immediately, and start investigating which leaf-commit caused the regression.
 Once the leaf-commit is identified, check if it's an expected trade-off.
-If so, remove the "TODAY" label and try to see if there's any way to mitigate the regression.
+If so, remove the `P0` label and try to see if there's any way to mitigate the regression.
 If not, revert the leaf commit in the source repo and let the auto-roller apply that revert.
 Once the revert is rolled into Flutter, close the issue.